robotarium/robotarium-challenges/README.md

 2. Initialize your robot to the start position
 3. Drive to the goal position while avoiding obstacles
 4. Once you're happy, submit your code to the website!

+Feel free to make a couple different "main.m" files in order to complete each challenge.

+# Additional Comments

+Here are some additional comments on the above 4 commands.

+1. The server will load the required environment file based on the challenge that you selected on the website
+2. You should initialize your robot to the start position.
+Don't worry about hitting obstacles when initializing your robot to the start position - the server will make sure that your robot is at the 'start' position before running your script.
+Some code that accomplishes this task is in all of the run_aero_challenge files
+3. Fairly straighforward
+4. Make sure you select your challenge on the website under options for each experiment.